Select which blog posts are sent to group

 As mentioned in comment 14 by Boone, I understand that with Gutenberg using the REST API and in combination with the way GES uses BP activity stream records to send emails out, this might be really difficult.

-#20 Updated by Boone Gorges 3 days ago
+#20 Updated by Boone Gorges about 3 years ago

 Thanks for checking this out, Scott and Ray.